eoinsmith001/cv/README.md

 	- A global company developing and supporting a financial processing platform implementing trading, risk management and processing solutions.
 The Dublin office develops the real-time risk exposure calculation module provided to over 100 clients.
 	- Team of 3, working complementing development team of ~20
 	- Performance Tester
-		- development of automation framework for performance testing, using Python/bash
+		- Development of automation framework for performance testing, using Python/bash
 		- Profiling, analysis, and investigation using jstack, jmap, jprofiler and similar tools
 		- automation of test cases/schedules
 	- System Engineer
-		- maintenance of test environments for multiple client mirrors using scripting/bash
+		- Maintenance of test environments for multiple client mirrors using scripting/bash
 		- Documentation using Confluence
 	- Product Support
 		- Reproduction and debugging of client issues (environment copies, investigation, test automation)
 		- Release support (documentation, configuration testing & recommendations)
-		- pre-release UAT (manual testing)
+		- Pre-release UAT (manual testing)
 		- Documentation of technical features and functionality
 		- Compiled and delivered a 3-day training course covering technical, practical and case-study material to companion office off-site in Beirut, Lebanon
 - 2008-2010: Developer (Research Fellow), LHCb experiment, [CERN](http://home.web.cern.ch), Geneva, Switzerland